Storware/kodo-endpoints-manual/management/users-manegement/users-list.md

 # Users list

-## List users accounts
+## List users accounts (KODO Organization Admin Portal)

-A list of users is a collection of all accounts registered in the system.
+A list of users is a collection of all accounts registered in the organization system.

 To view the list of registered users, select `Users` from the main menu.